conorh/persistent_query_cache/README.md

 # Persistent Query Cache

 This plugin enhances the ActiveRecord Query Cache to be persistent across requests for simple queries.
 It persists query results into the Rails::Cache.
-See the description section below for more detaila.
+See the description section below for more details.

 The inspiration for this plugin and some of the basic code comes from Fernando Blat's fork of the memcache query cache <http://github.com/ferblape/query_memcached>.